 No more do authors, marketers, publishers, and enthusiasts have to rely on the age-old tradition of dealing with voluminous, paperback, textual editions.
 Instead, they have now been exposed to a host of digital publishing platforms that offer a huge variety of features and formats – just with the click of a single button.

 Two such formats which have attracted a great amount of attention recently, primarily owing to their availability, efficiency, resourcefulness & ease, are – ePUB and Mobi.

 Table of Contents

 ePUB stands for electronic publication.
 It is an open standard, CSS/HTML-based publishing format created by the International Digital Publishing Forum (IDPF). ePUB, being universally accepted, fulfills all industry standards and therefore, faces no issues of compatibility.
 It works equally well on almost all applications and devices, such as Apple iBooks, Aldiko, Google Play, Sony e-reader, Kobo, Nook, and Adobe Digital Editions.

 What is Mobi?

 Both of these formats have great usage, scope, and potential, which has triggered a massive rivalry between ePUB vs. Mobi.
-As a publisher, if you too are troubled by the question of whether to choose ePUB or Mobi, here is a brief comparison of advantages and disadvantages that will help you make an informed choice.
+As a publisher, if you too are troubled by whether to choose ePUB or Mobi, here is a brief comparison of advantages and disadvantages that will help you make an informed choice.

-Pros and cons of ePUB and Mobi
+Pros and Cons of ePUB and Mobi

 1. Reflowable text